 RUN npm install

-# Copy the rest of your application files
+# Copy rest of the source code

 COPY . .